-We are in the 103rd year of The Cattleman magazine.
-We thought we would take a few minutes each month to look back in history to find the interests of cattle raisers at the time.
-We have reprinted the text of these news items as they appeared in the issue.
-Any comments from the editor appear in brackets.
+We are now in the 106th year of publication of The Cattleman magazine.
+Each month, we look back through the pages of history to find items of interest from and about the cattle raisers of the time.
+We have reprinted the text in quotes as it appeared in the issue.